Photo Gallery

 Photo: Steve Howell

-… but we should still find flocks of Wedge-tailed and Galapagos Shearwaters.
+… but we should still find flocks of Wedge-tailed and perhaps Galapagos Shearwaters.

 Photo: Steve Howell